jsummers/imageworsener/readme.txt

  -nobestfit
    Disables -bestfit.
 This is the default, so it has no effect.

+ -noresize
+   Ensures that the image will not be resized at all.
+This is only useful if the source image may have non-square pixels.
+   Incompatible with -width, -height, and -bestfit.

  -infmt <fmt>  -outfmt <fmt>
    Specifies the image file format of the input or output file.
 If not used, imagew will try to figure out the format based on the contents of the file,